torimcd/torimcd.github.io/_pages/about.md

 I have ongoing collaborations with [Dr. Colin Goldblatt](http://www.colingoldblatt.net/) at the [University of Victoria](https://seos.uvic.ca), where we study paleoclimate using global climate models to uncover the role of low cloud feedbacks in regulating Earth's surface temperature.
 Our recent results are currently under review.

 Before starting my PhD I worked in the geospatial software industry.
-This background continues to motivate my broad interests, and making better tools for analyzing and visualizing massive, earth-scale datasets is an area I hope to do more work in again soon.
+This background continues to motivate broad interests, and building better tools for analyzing and visualizing massive, earth-scale datasets is an area I hope to do more work in again soon.

 ## Contact